pinojs/pino/README.md

 ```

 <a name="transports"></a>
-## What happened to my transports?
+## How to use Transports with Pino

-There will never be an API for transports, or support for ObjectMode Writable streams.
+Transports are not part of Pino.
+There will never be an API for transports,
+or support for ObjectMode Writable streams.
 This library is fast because it does way less than the others.
-We went a
+We went
-great length to make sure this library is _really fast_, and transports
+to great lengths to make sure this library is _really fast_, and transports
 will slow things down.

 So, how do you do a transport?
-You create another node process to do that, and you pipe them together.
+With Pino, we create a separate process for our transport and pipe to it.
 It's the Unix philosophy.

 Something like: